 - specifics about putting forward and voting on resolutions

 POLYAS Tip: Do you want to vote online in your cooperative?
 Add online voting to your bylaws as a voting option.
-Our online voting experts can support you!
+Get started today >

 Optional: Is amending the bylaws necessary?